Virus-depleted Padres beat Rox 5-3 behind Caratini’s slam

 Tatis, their standout shortstop, went on the IL on Tuesday after testing positive.
 Jurickson Profar and Jorge Mateo also were added because of contact tracing.

+“It’s one of those opportunities — an opportunity for us to come closer and build even better chemistry,” Tingler said.
+“We’ve got guys playing their secondary positions.

+“For me, in a sick way, it’s kind of fun.
+Just having everybody come together a little bit.”

 Emilio Pagán (3-0) picked up the win with a scoreless fifth inning.
-Mark Melancon earned the five-out save, his 12th, by getting Elias Diaz — on the 10th pitch of the at-bat — to pop out to Nola, who made the play with two other fielders converging.
+Mark Melancon earned the five-out save, his 12th, by getting Elias Diaz — on the 10th pitch of the at-bat — to pop out to Nola, who made the running play with two other fielders converging.

 Nola was a shortstop in the minor leagues but hasn’t played the infield regularly since 2019.
-He pinch hit for starter Yu Darvish in the fifth and closed out the game as second base.
+He pinch hit for starter Yu Darvish in the fifth and closed out the game at second base.

-It was Colorado’s seventh straight loss to San Diego.
+This was Colorado’s seventh straight loss to San Diego.

+“It came down to they got the big hit from Caratini and we couldn’t capitalize on our big-hit chance,” Rockies manager Bud Black said.

 Caratini’s grand slam was the second of his career.
 His other happened on Sept.
 8, 2018, as a member of the Chicago Cubs.